-With the caliper on the rotor and in Bracket #2 we can use the two caliper bolts to secure the caliper in place using a 3/8" allen wrench and torque to factory specs.
+The zinc plated bracket with spring attached to it needs to face upwards.
+With the caliper on the rotor and in Bracket #2 you can use the two caliper bolts to secure the caliper in place using a 3/8" allen wrench and torque to factory specs.